Among the many characters in Chinese folklore, few have become household names as recognized as Fu Lu Shou (福禄寿).

 Fu the god of blessings

-Often also known as the god of happiness, mythology associated the Fu star with a governor of DaoZhou named Yang Cheng (楊成).
+Often also known as the god of happiness or god of fortune, mythology associated the Fu star with a governor of DaoZhou named Yang Cheng (楊成).

 He was said to have risked the wrath of the emperor by writing to his majesty to save the lives of midgets who were summoned to the palace to provide entertainment.
 This gamble paid off as the emperor saw Yang’s point of view and release all midgets back to the prefecture to be with their loved ones.